 As the lady behind the glass window bent over to slide the window open, I could see she was tired.
 Was she as tired as me?
 I just spend nearly 24 hours on the train to Romania and finally arrived in Bucharest.
 I followed the epic Orient Express route from my hometown in the Netherlands to Istanbul.
 And the Bosphorus Express was the last leg.
-The final Orient Express train route from Bucharest to Istanbul.
+The final leg on the Orient Express route with the Bucharest to Istanbul train.
 And this lady held the key to that train journey.

 I asked her if I could get a ticket for the Bucharest to Istanbul train tomorrow.
 She shrugged her massive body and sighed loudly.
 She shook her head.
 I panicked a bit.
 I made reservations in the poshest Orient Express hotel in Istanbul and I didn’t have plans to stay long in Bucharest.
 Therefore I wanted to leave the next day.

 She explained that the first train to go from Bucharest to Istanbul since years would leave the day after tomorrow.
 She said nobody had bought a ticket to the Bosphorus Express yet and she would be happy to sell the first-ever ticket of her career for this historic train journey.

 I must say, she sold it with grandeur to me.
 I quickly changed my reservation at the hotel in Istanbul, handed over my credit card and within minutes I was the owner of the first ticket since a long time for the Bucharest to Istanbul train.
 For more information about Romanian Rail, visit their website.

 Train from Bucharest to Istanbul